darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/global-color-picker.md

 # module controls

 point/area mode
 : The global color picker can be activated in point or area mode by clicking or Ctrl+clicking on the color picker icon, respectively (you can also right-click to enable area mode).
 In point mode only a small spot under your cursor is taken as a sample.
-In area mode darktable samples the area within a drawn rectangle.
+In area mode Ansel samples the area within a drawn rectangle.

 mean/min/max
-: If samples are taken in area mode, darktable will calculate mean, minimum and maximum color channel values.
+: If samples are taken in area mode, Ansel will calculate mean, minimum and maximum color channel values.
 This combobox allows you to select which of those are displayed.
 For obvious statistical reasons mean, min and max are identical for the single sample of point mode.

 color swatch / color values
 : A color swatch representing the sampled point or area is displayed alongside numerical values.
 Clicking on the swatch will toggle on/off a much larger swatch for easier viewing.